-NHS England is responsible for commissioning high quality primary care services for the population of England.
-NHS England’s commissioning policy is to move towards more place based, clinically led commissioning and is sharing or delegating commissioning of primary medical care services to CCGs.
+NHS England and NHS Improvement is responsible for commissioning high quality primary care services for the population of England.
+NHS England and NHS Improvement’s commissioning policy is to move towards more place based, clinically led commissioning and is sharing or delegating commissioning of primary medical care services to CCGs.

 In addition to commissioning primary care services.
-NHS England has responsibility for commissioning of all dental services including specialist, community and out of hours dental services.
+NHS England and NHS Improvement has responsibility for commissioning of all dental services including specialist, community and out of hours dental services.

 The following documents form part of a suite of policies and procedures to support commissioning and contract management of primary care.